 - Stir it into the lamb and put in the fridge for 24 hours.

-- Cook the onion gently for about 5 minutes and then stir in the lamb and any excess marinade.
+- Cook the onion gently for about 5 minutes and then stir in the lamb, the tomato puree and any excess marinade.

 - Cook for a few minutes, stirring to seal the lamb and then add about 50ml of water.
 Cover annd leave to simmer for 90 minutes, stirring occasionally.
 Check regularly that the liquid hasn't dried up.
 Add a little extra water if necessary.